jonhue/sandboxy/README.md

 **Note:** Use `rake db:migrate` instead if you run Rails < 5.

-This will create an initializer as well as a migration file and the `Sandbox` model.
+This will create a configuration file under `config/sandboxy.yml` as well as a migration file and the `Sandbox` model.

 ## Usage